Early career (1962–1975)

-Susan married in 1962 and the couple rented squalid lodgings in Paddington, moving later to rent the top floor of a terrace house in Paddington, where she painted Paddington Street by night.
+In 1962 White married; the couple rented a room in squalid lodgings in Paddington, moving later to rent the top floor of a terrace house in Paddington, where she painted Paddington Street by night.
 Crammed for space, the mattress had to be stacked upright against the wall to make room for painting large works.
 Her husband’s involvement in Scientology kept them poor.
-In order the survive, White took on shift work, selling newspapers at Wynyard railway station in Sydney's hub, and a year later worked as a sales assistant in a city bargain store.
+In order the survive, White took on shift work, selling newspapers at Wynyard railway station in Sydney's hub, and later worked as a sales assistant in a city bargain store.

-The first of three children, Michaela, was born in 1964 followed by Paul in 1965 and Stephen in 1968.
-Rearing children did not prevent Susan from creating – rather the children, the joy of her life, provided inspiration and subject matter.
-They continue to do so, with the later addition of grandchildren.
-The family moved to Glebe in 1967, where to make ends meet, Susan took on menial jobs such as dressmaking, sewing theatre curtains, and making paper flowers that she sold in the street from the pram.
+The first of three children, Michaela, was born in 1964, followed by Paul in 1965, then Stephen in 1968.
+Rearing children did not prevent White from creating – rather her children, the joy of her life, provided inspiration and subject matter.
+They continue to do so, with the addition of grandchildren.
+The family moved to Glebe in 1967, where to make ends meet, White took on jobs such as dressmaking, sewing theatre curtains, and making paper flowers that she sold in the street from the pram.
 Many of White’s paintings and drawings continued to be systematically destroyed throughout the decade 1962–71.
 The writer and collector Joan Kinmont encouraged her during this difficult time, purchasing a number of her paintings such as Inland wilderness and caring for others: Still Life and Paddington Street by night.

-Susan was able to exhibit again when she became a single parent in 1971.
+White was able to exhibit again when she became a single parent in 1971.
 Her genre style underwent a change to compositions painted from imagination: Awaiting, Cul-de-sac.
-To support the family she took on a job waitressing in the evening and used her bedroom as a studio to produce work for a solo exhibition at the 1972 Adelaide Festival of Arts, where she showed oils, acrylics, and watercolours.
+To support the family, she took on a job waitressing in the evening.
+Not having a studio, she painted in her bedroom to produce work for a solo exhibition at the 1972 Adelaide Festival of Arts, where she showed oils, acrylics, and watercolours.
 Although the exhibition of landscapes was a sell-out, it barely covered the costs of framing and transport.
-Genre paintings that reflect this period in Glebe include Awaiting 1971 and Cul-de-sac 1972.

-In 1972 Susan met her present partner and in 1973 the family settled in Annandale.
+In 1972 White met her present husband, and in 1973 the family settled in Annandale.
 For the first time she had space for a studio beneath the split-level house, where she still works today.
-Her landscape Nootambulla Gorge 1972-73, painted from sketches made on a camping trip to Mutawintji, was selected for the 1974 Wynne Exhibition at the Art Gallery of NSW.
-Taking up lithography again in 1972, Susan produced prints at the Willoughby Workshop Arts Centre until she established a lithographic workshop in her studio.
-Initially she was unable to afford a printing press so she improvised by modifying a vintage clothes-wringer to print lithographs using a sheet of plywood for a press bed: Byzantine Birthday 1975 and Pedestrian Crossing 1977, until she acquired a Dickerson printing press in 1977.
-In the mid-1970’s Susan changed from painting on composition board (Masonite) to wood panel (plywood).
-The earliest example, the collage painting Eric's Café 1974, was awarded the 1975 Macquarie University John Gero Prize judged by Lloyd Rees.
+Her landscape Nootambulla Gorge, painted from sketches made on a camping trip to Mutawintji, was selected for the 1974 Wynne Exhibition at the Art Gallery of NSW.
+Taking up lithography again in 1972, White produced prints at the Willoughby Workshop Arts Centre.
+She began to establish a lithographic workshop in her studio.
+Initially she was unable to afford a printing press so she improvised by modifying a vintage clothes-wringer, using a sheet of plywood for a bed to carry the lithographic plates.
+The crude device had limitations – only a few lithographs could be produced in a print run and thick layers of ink were required to make an impression: Byzantine birthday, Pedestrian crossing.

 » Early career (1962–1975)